Fused Deposition Modeling(FDM)

 - Consistent surface finish with no bumps or delamination.
 Marks left by retraction and layer changing are acceptable.

-- All support material is removed such that the supported surface has a consistent finish.
+- All support material is removed so the supporting surface has a consistent finish.